-In addition to the 2022 Mortgage Loans and the Senior Non-Accelerating Loan, the 2022 Borrower's other anticipated sources of financing for the rehabilitation of the 2022 Developments include, but are not limited to, a loan to be made by NYCHA to the 2022 Borrower (the "NYCHA Loan") to be secured by a mortgage subordinate to the mortgages securing the 2022 Mortgage Loans, and a construction-period loan (not secured by a mortgage on the 2022 Developments) to be made to the 2022 Borrower by JPMorgan Chase Bank, N.A. (the "HTC Bridge Loan") that is expected to be repaid from capital contributions to be made to the 2022 Borrower by the Master Tenant (as defined below) from and upon receipt of capital contributions to the Master Tenant by the Historic Tax Credit Investor (as defined below).
+In addition to the 2023 Mortgage Loan and the Senior Non-Accelerating Loan, the 2023 Borrower's other anticipated sources of financing for the rehabilitation of the 2023 Development include, but are not limited to, a loan to be made by the Corporation to the 2023 Borrower with funds granted to the Corporation by HPD that is to be secured by a mortgage subordinate to the mortgage securing the 2023 Mortgage Loan (and is not pledged to secure Bonds under the Resolution) (the "City Subordinate Loan"), and a construction-period loan (not secured by a mortgage on the 2023 Development) to be made to the 2023 Borrower by JPMorgan Chase Bank, N.A. (the "HTC Bridge Loan") that is expected to be repaid from capital contributions to be made to the 2023 Borrower by the Master Tenant (as defined below) from and upon receipt of capital contributions to the Master Tenant by the Historic Tax Credit Investor (as defined below).